jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

   (m) where the young person is under the supervision of any person (not being the chief executive), or any organisation, pursuant to an order made under section 283(k) or section 307, that person or a representative of that organisation:
   (n) where a community work order made under section 283(l) is in force with respect to the young person, the social worker or person or a representative of the organisation supervising the order:
   (o) any other person whose attendance at that conference is in accordance with the wishes of the family, whanau, or family group of the child or young person as expressed under section 250.
+(1A) A person referred to in subsection (1) who does not, for any reason, attend any meeting of a family group conference is not solely by reason of that non-attendance precluded from attending any subsequent meeting of that family group conference, or any meeting of the family group conference reconvened under section 270.
-(2) Where, pursuant to subsection (1)(f), any victim of an offence or alleged offence attends a family group conference in person and not by a representative, that person may be accompanied by any reasonable number of persons (being members of his or her family, whanau, or family group or any other persons) who attend the conference for the purpose of providing support to that victim.
+(2) If, under subsection (1)(f), a victim of an offence or alleged offence attends a family group conference in person or, as the case may be, by a representative, that victim or representative may be accompanied by any reasonable number of persons (being members of the victim's or representative's family, whanau, or family group, or any other persons) who attend the conference for the purpose only of providing support to that victim or representative.
 (3) A person who attends a family group conference pursuant to subsection (2) shall not be a member of the conference.
 (4) No person who attends a family group conference pursuant to any of paragraphs (c) to (n) (other than paragraph (k)) of subsection (1) or pursuant to subsection (2) is entitled to be present during any discussions or deliberations held among the members of the family, whanau, or family group of the child or young person in respect of whom the conference is held, unless those members request that person to attend.